YOUR GUIDE TO:

 If eligible, you might be able to recover what you’ve lost.
 You can make a free DIY claim or use a solicitor.

-if your bank rejects the claim, you can go to the Financial Ombudsman Service (FOS).
-If you decide to use a solicitor, they will manage the appeal process for you – making the strongest possible case possible on your behalf.
+if your bank rejects the claim, you can go to the Financial Ombudsman Service (FOS). alternatively, if you decide to use a solicitor, they will manage the appeal process for you – making the strongest possible case possible on your behalf.

 As APP fraud becomes more common, many people are unsure what to do to protect themselves.
 Here are answers to some of the most common questions.